marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 About first two points:
 ---
 <pre>
-it is already a troublepoint... but also, as result, there start be visible a lot of other troublepoints. something like critical information has become randomly visible.
+it is already a troublepoint itself... but also, as a result, there other troublepoints exist based on it. something like when critical information has become randomly visible.

-also list of all listeners (which should be just for administrators) is visible for all who know proper string. it is potential mistakes or not proper usage design (or just do not using proper design)...
+also list of all listeners (which should be just for administrators) is visible for all who know proper string. thus, potential mistakes or wrong design.

 debug-page (with critical data) is available for all.